-When writing and reporting, she is most passionate about memes and pop culture, mental health, women’s rights, reproductive health, youth development, juvenile justice and the effects of incarceration, stories about the queer community, and the intersection of all of the above.
-She’s extremely motivated to use strategic communications and storytelling for spreading hope and progressive social change, whether through writing or digital media.
-In 2018, she was a regular contributor to Teen Vogue as one of the main writers for the Identity vertical.
-Now, she currently works as a full-time freelance journalist and communications consultant.
-In 2020, she works as the fellow for In Surreal Life (a portable poetry school initiative) managing and curating social media on top of creating content for the course and assisting with community.
-She also works as a part-time reporter for Refinery29’s News & Politics team, the newsletter editor for The Dot and Line.
+When writing and reporting, they are most passionate about memes and pop culture, mental health, women’s rights, reproductive health, youth development, juvenile justice and the effects of incarceration, stories about the queer community, and the intersection of all of the above.
+They’re extremely motivated to use strategic communications and storytelling for spreading hope and progressive social change, whether through writing or digital media.
+In 2018, they were a regular contributor to Teen Vogue as one of the main writers for the Identity vertical.
+In 2019 and 2020, they were a feature and news writer for Refinery29.
+They’ve worked as the fellow for In Surreal Life (a portable poetry school initiative) managing and curating social media on top of creating content for the course and assisting with community.
+Now, they currently work as a full-time freelance journalist and communications consultant.
+Before shutting down the site, they were the newsletter editor for The Dot and Line.